Last Updated on March 26, 2025 by Christine Kaaloa

 Packing for Southeast Asia Dress Etiquette

-While casual attire is common across the board in Southeast Asia, all cultural norms lean toward modesty in women.
+Casual attire is how you’ll find Southeast Asians dress.
+But all cultural norms lean towards modesty in women.
 Whether you are a foreign man or woman, please respect the modesty of Southeast Asians.

-I’ve seen young travelers enter convenience stores bare-chested, even when there’s no beach around, due to the heat.
+I’ve seen young male travelers enter convenience stores bare-chested, even when there’s no beach around, due to the heat.
 You wouldn’t do that in New York city, Amsterdam, Berlin nor at your home convenience store during the sweltering summer.
 Why start in Southeast Asia where dress etiquette is even more modest?
 It pisses me off to see disrespectful tourists doing anything they want in these countries, because the locals are gracious, hospitable and polite; some tourists stink of white colonialism.
+Read responsible tips for ethical travelers

-Temples & local homes: Southeast Asia is predominantly Buddhist.
-Temple etiquette requires removing footwear and covering your legs.
+Temple Etiquette : Southeast Asia is largely Buddhist so remove footwear before entering a temple.
 Women should pack a below-the-knee skirt or dress for temple visits.

 Activities in Southeast Asia